 Our latest research to evaluate the economic impact of a virtual ward has been published on medRxiv, showing significant financial and resource use savings versus a traditional ward.

-Working in partnership with Leicester, Leicestershire and Rutland ICS, the study explored the use of a virtual ward to manage COVID-19 patients, and the resulting impact on NHS resources.
+Working in partnership with Leicester, Leicestershire and Rutland ICS, the study explored the use of Clinitouch to manage COVID-19 patients on a virtual ward, and the resulting impact on NHS resources.